philiiiiiipp/Android-Screen-to-Face-Distance-Measurement/README.md

 Far:
 ![alt tag](Images/Far.jpg)

-For a video showing its awesomeness https://www.youtube.com/watch?v=-6_pGkPKAL4
+For a video
+https://www.youtube.com/watch?v=-6_pGkPKAL4

-And the link to the scientific paper http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6825217
+And the link to a more thurough analysation
+http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6825217